GoogleChrome/developer.chrome.com/site/en/docs/devtools/elements/badges/index.md

   allow: ['geolocation']
 } %}

-1. [Inspect the element in the preview][1].
+1. [Inspect the element][1] in the preview.
 1. In the DOM tree, click the `container` badge next to the element.
 1. Try resizing the element by dragging its bottom-right corner and observe the layout change and overlay.

-{% Img src="image/NJdAV9UgKuN8AhoaPBquL7giZQo1/D1fMidi9ihzOANGjP51J.png", alt="Container overlay.", width="800", height="583" %}
+{% Img src="image/NJdAV9UgKuN8AhoaPBquL7giZQo1/zT2tNGGCrQDDBgGJEdLd.png", alt="Container overlay.", width="800", height="646" %}

 The overlay shows child element positions.